Westwood-Robotics/BRUCE_SENSE/README.md

 # BRUCE_SENSE

+**Most recent versions of BRUCE_SENSE has been included in BRUCE-OP repo(https://github.com/Westwood-Robotics/BRUCE-OP).
+This repo is not being updated.**

 Sensory for BRUCE.
 This repo contains both the code running on the Pi Pico(BRUCE_SENSE_PICO) which collects the IMU data and the foot contact sensor data (as well as liquid cooling control in the future), and the code running on the on-board computer(BRUCE_SENSE) which controls the motion of BRUCE.

 ### BRUCE_SENSE